 The first manned flights will take place in 2021-22.
-For its first stages of testing, CityHawk will be carried high up by a huge pair of fans in the front and rear, powered by 1.000 horsepower turboshaft engines.
+For its early stages of testing, CityHawk will be carried high above by a huge pair of fans in the front and rear, powered by 1.000 horsepower turboshaft engines.

 The shape of the flying machine is one of a kind.
 No wings, rotating arms or external propellers.
 The footprint is small, almost like an SUV.

 Urban Aeronautics called the six-seat design a "fancraft," pointing to the CityHawk's huge twin fans located at the front and rear of the streamlined machine.
-The tilting vanes installed on the entry and exit sides can be moved to produce horizontal movements.
+The tilting vanes installed on the inlet and outlet sides can be moved to produce horizontal movements.

 Hydrogen to fly

 Hydrogen is fast becoming an attractive technology in the electric aviation market, with an exceptional energy density compared to lithium batteries.
-Not to mention the possibility of making a super-fast refuel compared to the long waits with the chargers.
+Not to mention the possibility of making a superfast refueling compared to the long waits with the chargers.

 Rafi Yoeli, CEO of Urban Aeronautics, is thrilled.
 "We look forward to partnering with HyPoint on integrating next-generation hydrogen fuel cell systems for the urban air mobility market," he explains.
 "Being a 100% high-power environmentally friendly fuel, hydrogen is the key to the future of eVTOL aircraft."